cloudblog004/fantasticfoodies/content/en/posts/3394-how-to-make-award-winning-crockpot-bbq-chicken-sandwiches.md

 1. Make ready  Kaiser rolls or your favorite rolls

 So after four hours of sauce-y, simmer-y, BBQ-y, chicken-y goodness, you pull your chicken breasts out, shred the meat, and stir everything back together in the Crock-Pot.
 This crockpot BBQ chicken is so easy to make - just put everything into the slow cooker, no special prep.
-Pulled BBQ sandwiches have never been my &#34;thing&#34;, which is unfortunate given that we live in Memphis.
+Pulled BBQ sandwiches have never been my *thing*, which is unfortunate given that we live in Memphis.
 Crockpot BBQ Chicken Thighs did not get the title BEST EVER for no good reason.

 <!--inarticleads2-->